Nasreen123/games/README.md

-Some games written in python
+Terminal games written in python